Fadene-Akram/JARVIS/Jarvis CLI/README.md

 python main.py
 ```

-Jarvis will end the session when you say “Power down, Jarvis.”
+Jarvis will end the session when you say “Deactivate”

 ## 🗣️ Example Commands

 - "Schedule a meeting with John for tomorrow at 2 PM."
 - "Add a new contact: Jane Doe, phone number 555-1234."
 - "What's Mary's email address?"